Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 A little more than an hour is all it takes to make this great conversation piece.
-Guests may need a minute to get past the bloody reality of red decorating gel oozing from an almond fingernail, but once they do, a delicious treat awaits.
+Guests may need a minute to get past the red decorating gel oozing from an almond fingernail, but once they do, a delicious treat awaits.

 Dirt Cake